 To properly understand sports betting, you need to understand odds.
-They are an integral part of any sports wager, and they are used to determine whether a wager is worth making or not.
+They are an integral part of any sports wager, and are used to determine whether a wager is worth making or not.
 The potential payout of any wager you place is calculated using a combination of the relevant odds and your stake.

 In sports betting terms, odds basically serve two purposes.
 First, they are used to calculate the payouts of winning wagers.
 Every time you place a bet with a bookmaker, you’ll be offered odds at the time, which impact how much you can win.
 The higher they are, the more you stand to win relative to your stake.